 Joseph “Joey” “Little Dutch” Sternaman (1900-88)

-Joe Sternaman weighed only 150 pounds, nearly 30 pounds less than his brother, but he echoed Dutch’s athletic achievements at SHS and elsewhere.
-A 1991 State Journal-Register article about the brothers characterized his high school career.
+Joe Sternaman’s playing weight was at most 150 pounds, 30 pounds less than his brother’s, but he echoed Dutch’s athletic achievements at SHS and elsewhere.
+A 1991 State Journal-Register article about the brothers characterized the younger man’s high school career.

 Joe “Little Dutch” Sternaman, class of 1919, was an all-state quarterback his senior year and, according to the 1919 Capitoline (the SHS yearbook) was every bit as good a kicker as Ed.
 In a game against Jacksonville, Joe kicked a field goal from the 50-yard line.